A couple of weeks ago I sent you the first of my Observed Truth of Sales. (The Rule of 95.)

 I’ve collected these patterns (and quirks) of situational behavior of sellers and buyers over the course of a long successful sales career.
 They are not science.
 There’s been no rigorous quantitative or academic analysis of these observations.
 Which means they have as much validity as 95% of what passes for research and data into sales these days.

-Today I’m sharing my Rule of The Fatted Half.
+Today I’m sharing The Rule of The Fatted Half.

 I suspect most of you have heard the sales adage that “50% of my pipeline is garbage.
 I just can’t tell which half.”